rick99gtp/amazon-clone/README.md

 ## What I learned

 I continue to say this but I don't think it hurts to repeat myself.
 The more I learn about React, the more I absolutely love it.
-React Router has some reqlly nice utilities that can make things easier.
+React Router has some really nice utilities that can make things easier.
 Redux state management isn't that bad once you get used to how it works.
 I don't think I would use it for smaller projects, but I would assume that with larger projects it's necessary.

 ## Takeaways